 Fee units are used to calculate the cost of a certificate, registration or licence that is set out in an Act or Regulation.
-For example, the cost of depositing a Will with the Supreme Court registrar of probates is 1.6 fee units.

 This value may increase at the beginning of a financial year, at the same time as penalty units.